alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 # self-listing-helper-v3a.clar

+- Location: `./contracts/extensions/self-listing-helper-v3a.clar`
 - [Deployed contract](https://explorer.hiro.so/txid/SP1E0XBN9T4B10E9QMR7XMFJPMA19D77WY3KP2QKC.self-listing-helper-v3a?chain=mainnet)

-The `self-listing-helper-v3a` contract enables the creation of trading pools on the ALEX DEX through two distinct mechanisms: a permissioned flow and a permissionless flow.
+The `self-listing-helper-v3a` contract enables the creation of trading pools on the ALEX DEX through two distinct mechanisms: a governance-controlled flow and a permissionless flow.
 In both cases, pools are formed by pairing a governance-approved anchor token (`token-x`) with a listed token (`token-y`), which is the asset being introduced for trading.

 This dual approach gives projects the flexibility to choose between a guided listing process or a fully autonomous, on-chain setup — all while using the same core infrastructure.